- Distance from Denver: 65 miles

 1 Lounge over a leisurely lunch on the sunny patio at Lucile's Creole Café.
 The little yellow house on South Meldrum is a local favorite, serving an eclectic mix of Cajun and comfort foods.
 You can't go wrong with fresh-squeezed grapefruit juice and the praline waffle, topped with pecans, fruit, and fresh whipped cream.

 2 After taking in Fort Collins' best craft breweries, it's time to go big.
 The Anheuser-Busch Tour Center is located on Busch Drive, just west of Interstate-25 at exit 271.
 Brewery tours are free and the famous Budweiser Clydesdales, when not on the road, are onsite and available for photos.
 For a more in-depth experience, there's a two-hour Brewmaster Tour for $10 that covers the brew house, starting cellar, packaging facility, beechwood-aging cellar, and, of course, tasting room.
-Also for $10 is a 45-minute "beer school" offered four times a day that introduces the different beer styles, ingredients, and proper pouring techniques, along with a tasting.
+Also for $10 is a 45-minute "beer school" offered six times a day that introduces the different beer styles, ingredients, and proper pouring techniques, along with a tasting.

 3 Cap off your weekend in Fort Collins in the great outdoors at Lory State Park, with 26 miles of hiking and biking trails just west of the city.
 For breathtaking scenery and a hike that's not overly strenuous, try the 1.7-mile Arthur's Rock Trail.
 You'll traverse both meadow and forest before reaching the Arthur's Rock summit at 6,780 feet.
 Linger a while over the jaw-dropping views of the cobalt blue Horsetooth Reservoir and 13,000-foot Rocky Mountain peaks.